Dance

 DAN 305 Advanced Repertory (2 Credits)

 This course offers an in-depth exploration of aesthetic and interpretive issues in dance performance.
-Through experiments with improvisation, musical phrasing, partnering, personal imagery and other modes of developing and embodying movement material, dancers explore ways in which a choreographer’s vision is formed, altered, adapted, and finally presented in performance.
-May be taken twice for credit.
-Instructor permission and audition required. {A}
+Through experiments with improvisation, musical phrasing, partnering, personal imagery and other modes of developing and embodying movement material, dancers explore ways in which a choreographer’s vision is formed, altered, adapted and finally presented in performance.
+May be taken twice for a total of 4 credits.
+Audition required.
+Instructor permission required. {A}

 Fall